xyliatgithub/EN650654-2025/LabOne/readme.md

-# Lab 1 - Local DNS Attack
+# Lab 1 - Local DNS Attack and Detection

 In this lab assignment, you will need to setup multiple SEED lab VMs and perform an DNS attack.
 In addition to those tasks required by the SEED lab documentation, you also need to finish the additional tasks described below.